 Unreliable and Biased Tests May Have Underrepresented Autism Intelligence

-In the decades before autism was officially recognized and diagnosed, most autistic patients were relegated to the general diagnosis of mental retardation or, in milder cases, learning disabled.
+In the decades before autism was officially recognized and diagnosed, most autistic patients were relegated to general diagnoses that included intellectual disabilities, and in milder cases, learning disabilities.

 But the true links between autism and intelligence are more complicated and much more fascinating.

-Today, autism is considered a separate disability from intellectual disability, which is the category assigned to anyone with an IQ at or below 70.
+Today, autism is considered a neurological disorder separate from intellectual disabilities.
 Among the general population, intellectual disability rates run at about 1 percent; among ASD (Autism Spectrum Disorder) patients, the rate is closer to 40 percent according to the Center for Autism Research.

 In addition to having a much higher correlation, there is a lot of speculation that the two conditions may have a causative relationship.
 Contributing to this belief is the fact that there are well-established connections between other genetic syndromes and intellectual disability – Fragile X, Rett’s, and Down’s Syndrome, among others.

 However, establishing these numbers and correlations is complicated because the standard methods of IQ testing are not necessarily effective with autistic individuals.
 More than a decade ago, a study called the Special Needs and Autism Project (SNAP) led by the Department of Psychology and Human Development at the Institute of Education in the UK, concluded that the links between autism and intellectual disability were less common than had been historically assumed.